grame-cncm/faustlibraries/doc/docs/contributing.md

 # Contributing

+In general, libraries are organised in a *stacked manner*: the base ones define functions or constants without any dependancies, and additional ones are gradually built on top of simpler ones, layer by layer. **Dependency loops must be avoided as much as possible**.
+The *resources* folder contains tools to build and visualise the libraries dependencies graphs.

 If you wish to add a function to any of these libraries or if you plan to add a new library, make sure that you follow the following conventions:

 ## New Functions